 Sub: Revised syllabus of M.Sc.
 Computer Science programme.
-Ref: Academic Council approval vide agenda No.:ಎಸಿಸಿಶೈಸಾ.ಸ.1:02 (2020-21) dtd 06.10.2020. \\\\\
+Ref: Academic Council approval vide agenda No.: ಎಸಿಸಿ:ಶೈ.ಸಾ.ಸ.2:17(2022-23) dtd 27.09.2022.

 The revised syllabus of M.Sc.
-Computer Science programme which is approved by the Academic Council at its meeting held on 06.10.2020 is hereby notified for implementation with effect from the academic year 2020-21.
+Computer Science programme which is approved by the Academic Council at its meeting held on 27.09.2022 is hereby notified for implementation with effect from the academic year 2022-23.

-Copy of the Syllabus shall be downloaded from the University Website (www.mangaloreuniversity.ac.in)
+Copy of the Syllabus should be downloaded from the University Website (www.mangaloreuniversity.ac.in)

-To,
+To.

 - 1. The Chairman, Dept. of Post Graduate Studies and Research in Computer Science, Mangalore University, Mangalagangothri. - 2.
 The Chairman, P.G.
 BOS in Computer Science, Dept. of Post Graduate Studies and Research in Computer Science Mangalore University, Mangalagangothri. - 3.
 The Registrar (Evaluation), Mangalore University. - 4.
-The Principal of the college concerned. - 5.
-The Superintendent (ACC), O/o the Registrar, Mangalore University. - 6.
+The Principals of the college concerned.
+5. The Superintendent (ACC), O/o the Registrar, Mangalore University. - 6.
 The Asst.
-Registrar (ACC), O/o the Registrar, Mangalore University. - 7.
-The Director, DUIMS, Mangalore University with a request to publish in the website - 8.
-Guard File.
+Registrar (ACC), O/o the Registrar, Mangalore University.
+7. The Director, DUIMS, Mangalore University - with a request to publish in the

+8. Guard File.